Quantum deliberating machines: The Basic Elements of the QDM

 \subsubsection{Conceptual Overview}

-To simulate adaptive behavior, we add a policy register $P$, which encodes the machine's evolving internal ``decision policy'' (cf.~\cite{Sutton2018}).
+To simulate adaptive behavior, we add a policy register $P$ (\emph{internal model, belief state, or strategy representation}), which encodes the machine's evolving internal ``decision policy'' (cf.~\cite{Sutton2018}).
 This policy register $P$ is a qubit whose amplitudes encode the machine’s internal preference for selecting each branch.
 It is initialized in

 This quantum register evolves conditionally on the memory register, allowing the machine to coherently adapt its internal preferences.
 The policy register enables a reversible, internal form of learning.
 Unlike classical probabilistic choices, the amplitudes in $P$ remain fully coherent with the rest of the system.
 This mechanism provides a conceptual model for internal adaptive decision-making.